MicrosoftLearning/dp-420-cosmos-db-dev/instructions/14-functions.md

 You will use a command-line utility that creates a **cosmicworks** database and a **products** container.
 The tool will then create a set of items that you will observe using the change feed processor running in your terminal window.

+1. Start **Visual Studio Code**.

+    > &#128221; If you are not already familiar with the Visual Studio Code interface, review the [Get Started guide for Visual Studio Code][code.visualstudio.com/docs/getstarted]

 1. In **Visual Studio Code**, open the **Terminal** menu and then select **Split Terminal** to open a new terminal side by side with your existing instance.

 1. Install the [cosmicworks][nuget.org/packages/cosmicworks] command-line tool for global use on your machine.